 Suffering From Separation Anxiety

-The reason why he has this disorder could be that you have been neglecting him lately, and he is feeling lonely and abandoned.
+The reason why he has this disorder could be that you have been neglecting him lately, and he is feeling lonely and fearful.

-So, when you see that your dog starts to whine or cry whenever you are about to leave his side for any length of time, he could be suffering from separation anxiety.
+Your dog will start to whine or cry whenever you are about to leave his side for any length of time.
+This is a sign of separation anxiety.

 In fact, many dogs suffer from it to some degree.
 However, if your dog is “overdoing” this behavior, you will need to work on correcting him.